snowiewdev/portfolioVer1/README.md

 # Portfolio Website -- Version One

 Hi there.
-This is my first personal portfolio website, built using HTML, SCSS, javascript and PHP.
+This is my first personal portfolio website, built using HTML, SCSS, JavaScript and PHP.
 Visit my portfolio here: https://snowiewongdev.com/

 You can also try out the 404 page to see some lovely cats via Giphy API. :heart_eyes_cat: